-Significant penalties apply if you fail to notify an incident.
+Significant penalties apply to employers who fail to notify SafeWork NSW of an incident.
 In some instances SafeWork NSW may conduct an investigation.

 Visit SafeWork NSW for more information.

-When a fatality occurs, you'll also need to inform EML, our appointed claims partner.
+When a fatality occurs, you'll also need to inform us.

-We'll provide much needed support to employers, families or those acting on the family’s behalf and step you through the process to make a compensation claim.
+We will provide information and support to employers, families or those acting on the family’s behalf and step you through the process to make a compensation claim.

-You can contact and make a claim through EML by phone.
-If you’d prefer to make a claim by email, please download a PDF notification form below and email it to us directly.
+You can contact us by phone to notify us of the fatality or to make a claim.
+If you’d prefer to make a claim by email, please download the Notification Form (PDF 0.2MB) and email it to us directly at email@example.com.